American-Technion-Society/email-templates/docs/snippets.md

 # Code Snippets

 Below you will find snippets of code that you can place within your email template.
-This gives you the avility to customize emails templates and a useful place for referecence.
+This gives you the ability to customize emails templates and a useful place for reference.

 ## Image Banner